Sky down - updates: Mobile network suffers service issues

 Sky Mobile customer complaints appear to be centred in London, Manchester and Glasgow.

-Downdetector’s latest outage map also shows customers in Edinburgh, Cardiff and Birmingham are wrangling with connectivity issues.
+Downdetector’s latest outage map also shows customers in Cardiff, Birmingham and Nottingham are wrangling with connectivity issues.

-Sky Mobile and O2 appear to have suffered a major outage, with users saying they are unable to connect to mobile internet.
+Sky Mobile has suffered a major outage, with users saying they are unable to connect to mobile internet.

+Online outage monitor Downdetector registered thousands of user reports about issues with Sky Mobile on Tuesday afternoon.

 The issue appeared to begin just after 2pm, with both mobile networks going down simultaneously.

-Sky Mobile and O2 appear to have suffered a major outage, with users saying they are unable to connect to mobile internet.
+Sky Mobile has suffered a major outage, with users saying they are unable to connect to mobile internet.

+Online outage monitor Downdetector registered thousands of user reports about issues with Sky Mobile on Tuesday afternoon.

 Join our commenting forum